svigh/MobileToHomeComm/README.md

 The Mobile side:

 - an app created in Swift for the iPhone which just needs to send data back home through the internet

+or

+- write a python script for Pythonista to run as interface on the phone

 - the app will have a user interface with a scroll down list of logged devices on the selected home